-“Allan, I’ve realised something: design is like gardening...
+“Allan, I’ve realised something: a good designer is constantly gardening...

 ...there aren’t any quick fixes.
 You can’t just throw seeds on the soil, walk away and expect a beautiful garden to emerge overnight.
 The solutions our clients need, the systems we want to build, they’re just way more complex than that.
 I want to be a Landscape Gardener, but right now I feel like a Cowboy Builder.
 And it’s just not enough.
 It’s been a lot of fun working with you, but I feel like it’s time to move on.”